“Art Glow” | March 23, 2:00-6:00p | February 2 - March 30 Weekly | Northrup King Building

 Read Hunter's full article in ICI's FYI monthly newsletter: FYI

-More than two dozen art student-led by AJ Molle from the Transition Plus School , post-secondary education presents us with "Beauty in Motion which provides a glimpse into their personal and collective lives through an array of mediums from watercolor to paper mache.
-Every human being goes through a period of change in their lives and this is their story through the lens of art.
-Lena Osman is a featured artist mentoring the students during the Spring 2022 term.
+More than two dozen art students, led by AJ Molle from the post-secondary Transition Plus School , presented "Beauty in Motion."
+Through media ranging from watercolor to paper mache, the students offered a glimpse into their personal and collective lives.
+Everyone goes through a period of change in their lives and this is their story, through the lens of art.
+Featured artist Lena Osman mentored the students during the Spring 2022 term.

-Staff, fellows and graduate students from the Institute on Community Integration showcase a different side of their individuality through a new exhibit at the Brendan-Mann Community Center.
-Sarah Curtner, Rebecca Dosch Brown, Nik Fernholz, Rachel Freeman, Faith Jones, Maryam Mahmoudi, Pete McCauley, Mark Olson, Uma Oswald and Alicia Zhang are the featured staff artists in the show.
+Staff, fellows and graduate students from the Institute on Community Integration showcased a different side of their individuality through an exhibition at the Brenden-Mann Community Center.
+Sarah Curtner, Rebecca Dosch Brown, Nik Fernholz, Rachel Freeman, Faith Jones, Maryam Mahmoudi, Pete McCauley, Mark Olson, Uma Oswald, and Alicia Zhang were the featured staff artists in the show.

-Art for All’s entrance is the first art exhibit inside the Masonic Institute for the Developing Brain at the University of Minnesota, the new home of the Institute on Community Integration.
-The title celebrates the emerging careers of four local artists in the Twin Cities area, and also welcomes visitors to the Blythe Brenden-Mann Community Center in the MIDB annex.
+Art for All’s entrance was the first art exhibition inside the Masonic Institute for the Developing Brain (MIDB) at the University of Minnesota, the new home of the Institute on Community Integration.
+The title celebrates the emerging careers of four artists in the Twin Cities area, and also welcomes visitors to the Blythe Brenden-Mann Community Center in the MIDB annex.

 Learn more about the show and artists in ICI’s FYI monthly newsletter .

-To learn more about the exhibition please read our feature article in ICI’s FYI monthly newsletter or listen to the interview on Minnesota Public Radio .
-Lindsey Mooreland, one of the eight artists was featured in St. Paul Pioneer Press during the show.
+To learn more about the exhibition, read the feature article in ICI’s FYI monthly newsletter or listen to the interview on Minnesota Public Radio .
+Lindsey Mooreland, one of the eight artists, was featured in St. Paul Pioneer Press during the show.

-Black and White with a Touch of Color
+Black and White with a Touch of Color, Spring 2021

 In spring 2021, Art for All presented Black and White with a Touch of Color, a solo exhibition of the work of artist Donna Ray, who donated her piece, “Lefty Guitar,” to the program.
 She also spoke virtually to high school art students who were selling their work as a donation to Art for All, and was interviewed for a livestreamed event by Nik Fernholz, Art for All program manager.

-To learn more about this exhibition please visit ICI’s monthly newsletter, FYI .
+To learn more about this exhibition, visit ICI’s monthly newsletter, FYI .